jqueja/CSC325-Differential-Privacy-Analysis/README.md

 **Challenge:** House elves fear their masters discovering critical feedback about working hours or conditions.
 **Solution:** Use Differential Privacy (DP) to aggregate survey results.

+### Scenario 2: 🦁 Student Performace Analysis Across Houses 🐍

+**Use Case:** Comparing academic performances across different houses.
+**Challenge:** Students might fear that their house reputation could be negatively impacted if data about lower-performing houses is released
+**Solution:** Implement differential privacy to release only aggregated data on overall performances across houses.
+This way, the system can show trends without revealing individual student results, maintaining house loyalty and preventing possible stigma associated with poor performance in a particular house.

 ## ⚡️ Installation ⚡️

 To get started with the project, you'll need to set up a virtual environment and install the